krlvm/PowerTunnel/README.md

 You can monitor network activity, block and whitelist websites through Java Swing-based user interface when console mode is off or through [PowerTunnel Monitor](https://github.com/krlvm/PowerTunnel/wiki/PowerTunnel-Monitor).

 ## Launch arguments
-You can specify a few params through the CLI:
+You can specify some params through the CLI:

 ```
 java -jar PowerTunnel.jar